UjjwalAggarwal-1/Fake-News-Detection-w-BlockChain/README.md

 <p align="center">
     <img src="FLOWCHART IMAGES/ENTER NETWORK-1.jpeg" alt="Alt text" height="400" width="400">
 </p>

+### Network Structure

+- **Public Network**: Allows anonymous readers to read and broadcast news, maintaining privacy.
+- **Private Network**: Comprises authenticated auditors who can propose blocks and vote on news validity.

+### Process Flow

+1. **Auditor Joining**: Requires authentication proof for registration.
+2. **Bootstrap Nodes**: Developer maintained nodes that are always active and used as entry points to the blockchain.
+They help discover peers in the network.
+3. **Reader Joining**: Simple registration with minimal information.
+    * News article transactions can be shared through a QR code, containing the IPFS url and metadata
+4. **News Broadcasting**: Users can upload and broadcast news, accompanied by a machine learning model score.
+5. **Block Creation and Voting**: Auditors propose and vote on blocks containing news transactions.
+6. **Validation and Ledger Addition**: Blocks receiving majority votes are added to the blockchain, making the news visible with associated authenticity metrics.

 ## Running the Project

 #### _Ensure your internet is working_ before proceeding